vladleesi/kutilicious/README.md

 - `addRipple()`: Adds a ripple effect to the background of a View using the theme's selectableItemBackground attribute.
 - `addCircleRipple()`: Adds a circular ripple effect to the background of a View using the theme's selectableItemBackgroundBorderless attribute (available for API level 21 and higher).
 - `onFocus(block: (hasFocus: Boolean) -> Unit)`: Sets a callback function to be invoked when the focus state of a View changes.

+## Android Text

+- `getHighlightColor`: Retrieves the hexadecimal representation of a highlight color specified by a color resource ID.
+- `fromHTML`: Converts a string to a CharSequence with HTML formatting.
+- `bold`: Formats a CharSequence to be displayed in bold using HTML tags.
+- `withAsterisk`: Formats a CharSequence with an asterisk and applies a highlight color to the asterisk using HTML tags.
+- `applyColorSpanToSubstrings`: Applies a foreground color span to specified substrings within a CharSequence.
+- `applyBoldSpanToSubstrings`: Applies a bold style span to specified substrings within a CharSequence.

 ## License